odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 **Note:** This web server is designed to aid application development.
 It may also be useful for testing purposes or for application demonstrations that are run in controlled environments.
-It is not intended to be a full-featured web server.
-It should not be used on a public network.
+It is not intended to be a full-featured web server, and it should not be used in a public network.

 The parameter `-S localhost:8080` defines the server hostname and port.
 The parameter `-t public/` specifies the document root directory with the index.php file.